 Zamora latched onto Stoor’s diagonal long ball from the right into the area but, challenged by two defenders, he had to turn it back for Zoltan Gera, who struck a low drive which David Martin might well have saved but for a deflection off the luckless Morrison taking it just inside a post.

-Fulham had already looked sharp and fully committed but the goal gave them a extra spring in their stride and for a while Leicester were left chasing shadows as Bullard and Murphy orchestrated attacks from the centre of midfield.
+Fulham had already looked sharp but the goal gave them a extra spring in their stride and for a while Leicester were left chasing shadows as Bullard and Murphy orchestrated attacks from the centre of midfield.

 The Foxes kept sniffing for counter-raids, though, and from a Dyer corner both Paul Dickov and Howard flung themselves in at the far post only for the ball to just elude them.